Biden administration announces expansion of maternal home visit programs - KESQ

 There are 167,000 participants in the program, and the new investments are expected to reach 30,000 more people, according to Carole Johnson, administrator of the Health Resources and Services Administration.

-One of these programs is Family Connects Oregon, which offers home visits by a public health nurse to all families with newborns.
+The new investment focuses on programs that offer long-term support.
+It doesn’t apply to short-term programs that help families during “the fourth trimester,” such as Family Connects Oregon, which offers up to three home visits by a public health nurse to all families with newborns.

+“We are hopeful that our national leaders and Members of Congress will recognize the need that all families have for support in the ‘fourth trimester’ period and will ensure there are Federal funds available for this much-needed short-term service which can be very helpful in identifying families who could benefit from long-term home visiting and connecting them to those programs,” Kimberly Friedman, the chief program officer of Family Connects Oregon, told CNN.

 Oregon state Sen. Dr. Elizabeth Steiner, who is also an adjunct associate professor in Oregon Health & Sciences University’s Department of Family Medicine, told CNN’s Meg Tirrell that programs like Family Connects Oregon are important to prevent infant mortality and can also decrease new mothers’ health care problems, such as anxiety and postpartum depression.

-Note: CORRECTION: This story has been updated to reflect that Family Connects Oregon is not part of the Maternal, Infant, and Early Childhood Home Visiting Program.